QAPPTeam/QAPPTeam-slate/source/index.html.md

     return response.json();
   })
 ```
 This enpoint updates user information.
-It does this by calling the create user function which validates input and, if an object with the same id already exists, performes an update action instead of a create action
+An array of all the user information (wether its being updated or not) is sent to this endpoint, and it will change the information of the user that is already logged in.

-this endpoint returns a json of the updated user information
+this endpoint returns a success message if the update was successfull

 HTTP request